‘Dragon Ball Super’ Episode 83 Recap And Review: Vegeta Goes Full Tsundere

 Dragon Ball Super Episode 83 was yet another build-up episode for the upcoming Tournament of Power in the anime’s ongoing Universe Survival Arc.
 While most of the episode was spent on the impending birth of Bulma’s second child with Vegeta, the episode in itself did feature a number of memorable and sweet scenes that longtime fans of the Dragon Ball franchise could not help but appreciate.

-Despite Dragon Ball Super episode 83 being comprised mainly of filler material, the interactions among the characters themselves were well worth a watch, according to noted DBS fan-translator Todd Blankenship.
+Despite Dragon Ball Super Episode 83 being comprised mainly of filler material, the interactions among the characters themselves were well worth a watch, according to noted DBS fan-translator Todd Blankenship.
 For those who missed this week’s episode, here is a brief recap of the events that transpired during Dragon Ball Super Episode 84.

 The episode in itself opened very casually, with Goku, Gohan, Beerus, Whis and the Kais being transported back to Earth.
 They met Goku’s wife, Chi-Chi, who asked Goku to finish all the food she just prepared.
 Apparently, Chi-Chi had been making food to celebrate the birth of Bulma and Vegeta’s second child.
 However, it appeared that the baby was not ready to be born just yet.